daplantagenet/case-based-reasoning/README.md

 This R package provides two methods case-based reasoning by using an endpoint:

-- Linear, logistic, and Cox regression
+- Linear, logistic, and CPH Regression

 - Proximity and Depth Measure extracted from a fitted random forest ([ranger](https://github.com/imbs-hl/ranger) package)